marjanpoimijat/berry-picker-tracker-docs/frontend_building_instructions.md

 eas submit -p ios --latest
 ```

-After submiting a build it will show up in App Store Connect under the TestFlight page.
-After managing missing compliences application can be installed through TestFlight App for the internal testing.
+After submiting a build, it will show up in App Store Connect under the `TestFlight` page.
+After managing missing compliences application can be installed through `TestFlight` -app for the internal testing.
 Publishing application through Apple App Store requires successfull app review process which can be requested at the App Store connect.